| |

 The Knight of Chivalry-Now is familiar

-with the concepts and ideals of Chivalry-Now, both common
+with the concepts and ideals of Chivalry-Now, both general

 and esoteric.
 As an active member of the Companionship, tested